Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and the Cleveland Guardians take on the Kansas City Royals and starter Daniel Lynch on Friday at 7:10 PM ET at Progressive Field.
+Maikel Garcia and the Kansas City Royals take the field on Saturday at Progressive Field against Gavin Williams, who is the named starter for the Cleveland Guardians.
+First pitch is at 4:10 PM ET for the third game of a four-game series.

-The Guardians are -190 moneyline favorites for this matchup with the Royals (+155).
-The game's total is set at 8.5 runs.
+The Guardians are -175 moneyline favorites for this matchup against the Royals (+145).
+The over/under is 8.5 runs for this game.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.